 The best season to trek Lung Cung is from late October to the end of December.
-I chose a dry and cool day, mid-November is also the time when the ancient maple trees on the top of Lung Cung change leaves, putting on a colorful coat on the mountains and forests.
+I chose a dry and cool day, mid-November is also the time when the ancient maple trees on the top of Lung Cung change leaves, covering the mountains and forests with a brilliant coat of color.

 The bus took me to Tu Le town, where I met a local porter who was in charge of guiding the way and bringing food for the whole climbing team.
 From here, we took a motorbike taxi to Tu San village, about 15km from Tu Le center.
 The road was very bad and rocky, taking about 1 hour and 30 minutes to get there.

-This was just the first leg of an emotional journey of steep, precarious slopes that bordered the edge of a cliff.
-I had to hold on tight and brace myself to hold on to the driver in front of me every time I went up and down the slope.
+This was just the first leg of an emotional journey of steep, precarious slopes.
+I had to hold on to the driver in front of me as we went up and down the slopes.

 The motorbike taxi took us to the edge of the forest, where we began our climb through the gently sloping hills planted with crab apples.
 Once we crossed this low range of hills, we entered a completely different space.
 The forest suddenly became cool under the shade of ancient chestnut and oak trees.